RidmiR/reqres.in-test-project/README.md

 # Reqres.in API test project

-This repository creates to add the APIs test cases for all the CRUD operation which addes in https://reqres.in/ This test project implemented with [cypress.io](https://www.cypress.io) test automation framework.
+This repository creates to add the API test cases for all the CRUD operation which is in https://reqres.in/ This test project implemented with [cypress.io](https://www.cypress.io) test automation framework.

 ## Pre Requisites